 This is likely to be an extremely difficult time in your life and potentially you are managing your finances for the first time.
 Firstly the best advice we can give you is to start today; no more procrastinating.
 The first step is sometimes the most difficult to take.
 Rebuilding your finances after the divorce or death of a partner can be daunting.
 So where do you start?

-Make a list of your short and long term goals.
-Your top 3 short term goals might include 1) repayment of debts/mortgage 2) childcare 3) family break/holiday.
-Your top 3 long term goals might include 1) funding your children’s 3rd level education 2) planning/preparing for retirement or 3) protecting your dependants in the event of your premature death or illness now that you may be the sole earner.
+Your top 3 short-term goals might include 1) repayment of debts/mortgage 2) childcare 3) family break/holiday.
+Your top 3 long-term goals might include 1) funding your children’s 3rd level education 2) planning/preparing for retirement or 3) protecting your dependents in the event of your premature death or illness now that you may be the sole earner.
 These are personal goals to each individual, however, identifying your own needs will help you better plan for achieving them.

 Whatever your situation you should have a plan; this is where a professional financial adviser will be able to help.
 You need a formal written plan that includes your objectives and goals.
 This way you’re more likely to stay on track to achieve those goals.
 The focus here is on prioritising your needs and which solutions can be implemented immediately.
 A professional adviser will be objective and will work within your budget.
-They will look at your income and expenditure, identify your immediate financial needs, look at any tax relief, allowances and benefits you might be entitled to and help you make some of those hard decisions you might not be able to make on your own.
+They will look at your income and expenditure, identify your immediate financial needs, look at any tax relief, allowances, and benefits you might be entitled to and help you make some of those hard decisions you might not be able to make on your own.
 The peace of mind that this will bring is immense.

-what I mean by this is that if you have a standing order set up to pay utility bills, send money to your Credit Union account or into your pension each month, your main expenses are covered every month and you’re more likely to save consistently during good times and bad.
+what I mean by this is that if you have a standing order set up to pay utility bills, send money to your Credit Union account, or into your pension each month, your main expenses are covered every month and you’re more likely to save consistently during good times and bad.

-Forget the ‘noise’; ignore the media hype over retirement planning or market turmoil or high charges; if you have a decent financial plan which is reviewed annually with your advisor, you have the luxury of knowing that your goals and objectives are on track.
+Ignore the media hype over retirement planning or market turmoil or high charges; if you have a decent financial plan which is reviewed annually with your advisor, you have the luxury of knowing that your goals and objectives are on track.